covscript-archives/covscript-vm/docs/src/instruction/00-format-description.md

 # Format of Instruction Descriptions

-CovScript Virtual Machine instructions are represented in this chapter by entries of the form shown below, in alphabetical order and each beginning on a new page.
+Epoch Virtual Machine instructions are represented in this chapter by entries of the form shown below, in alphabetical order and each beginning on a new page.

 Here an example starts: